BuvinJT/automacdoc/README.md

 """
 ````

-Use this to inject "virtual code", without actually modifying your functional
-source, for the purpose of having the documentation generator treat it as though
-it were truly there.
-This provides a means to create documentation in a completely
-open ended manner, which is is not tightly bound to literal source.
+Use this to inject "virtual code", without actually modifying your functional source, for the purpose of having the documentation generator treat it as though it were truly there.
+This provides a means to create documentation in a completely open ended manner, which is is not tightly bound to literal source.

-**VIRTUAL VALUE**:
+#### Virtual Value

 ```py3
 my_global_number=5